Combating Bullying: How One Person With Diabetes Fought To Test Her Blood Sugar In The Workplace

 Byrne would later be informed that she had a complaint against her from a colleague at work for testing her blood sugar in a communal space.
 “Somebody filed a complaint against me with HR, because I had tested my blood sugar in front of them in the community kitchen.
 Apparently, that just disgusted them,” says Byrne, an accessibility architect at VMare.

-Krystle Samai, vice president of mission at College Diabetes Network, says that one form of bullying is when people categorize people as “other” and treat them differently because of an individual’s differences.
+Krystle Samai, vice president of mission at The Diabetes Link (formerly known as College Diabetes Network), says that one form of bullying is when people categorize people as “other” and treat them differently because of an individual’s differences.
 “The idea of othering when they’re different is a societal problem,” Samai says.
 “And when they don’t understand something, people will often approach the difference from a place of fear.”

 Despite informing the human resource department of her diabetes, Byrne was still asked to not test in public spaces where her colleague would be present.
 “I would have thought they would have been more sensitive to that type of situation.”